-People across UK take to streets, protesting Trump's travel ban
+Travel ban protests stretch from US to UK

 More than 10,000 people arrived at Battery Park, City Hall said, to hear from the likes of New York Mayor Bill de Blasio, Rep. Nydia Velazquez and Sens.
 Chuck Schumer, Kirsten Gillibrand and Cory Booker, all Democrats.

-Protesters sang and chanted: "No hate, no fear, immigrants are welcome here."
 At airports, the crowds waved signs in solidarity with travelers stuck inside -- students, doctors, professors and refugees.
 They cheered as affected travelers left airports and reunited with loved ones.

 At Terminal 4 of John F. Kennedy International Airport, protesters decried the detention of two Iraqis who were later released.